RAHB-REALTORS-Association/CREA-Directory-WP/crea-api/readme.txt

 You can add the **Bridge Office List** block in the WordPress block editor.

-= What is the Advanced Query Filter? =
+= What is the OfficeAOR Filter? =

-The Advanced Query Filter allows you to add custom query parameters to refine the data fetched from the API.
-Do not include `OfficeStatus` or `ModificationTimestamp.gt` in this field.
+The OfficeAOR Filter allows you to filter the data fetched from the API by board name.
+This is an optional setting.

 == Changelog ==

-= 0.3.3 =
-* Updated `readme.txt` to comply with WordPress Plugin Directory requirements.
-* Fixed URL encoding in API requests to handle spaces and dashes in advanced query parameters.
-* Improved settings sanitization to allow valid special characters in advanced queries.

-= 0.3.2 =
-* Fixed version numbering to match the actual plugin version.

-= 0.3.1 =
-* Updated the plugin name to "CREA API" for consistency.

-= 0.3.0 =
+= 0.1.0 =
-* Fixed linting errors for code consistency and maintainability.
+* Initial version of fork from Bridge Directory plugin.

 == License ==